arun-apad/cookpad_sandwushi/README.md

 ![alt text](https://github.com/arun-apad/cookpad_sandwushi/blob/master/problem.gif)

-Below is write up of the approach taken to solve this problem.
+Below is a write up of the approach taken to solve this problem.
 I have categorized it into the following sections.

 - **Section 1:** Notes on the choice of language, framework, model and architecture used to solve the problem.
 - **Section 2:**  Notes on the general approach I chose to solve the problem.
 The datasets that are used and its characteristics.